jessecrouch/mlagents-multiagent-template/readme.md

 The most basic, modular [ML-Agents](https://github.com/Unity-Technologies/ml-agents) experiment template.

-* Designed to be modular to any character prefab - in this case, the CharacterController prefab included in [Unity's Standard Assets](https://assetstore.unity.com/packages/essentials/asset-packs/standard-assets-for-unity-2018-4-32351)
+* Designed to be modular to any character prefab - in this case, the `ThirdPersonUserControl` prefab included in [Unity's Standard Assets](https://assetstore.unity.com/packages/essentials/asset-packs/standard-assets-for-unity-2018-4-32351)
 * PlayerAgent wraps around a given CharacterController and pipes player inputs through `(Optional) Heuristic() -> OnActionReceived() -> ThirdPersonUserControl.cs horizontalInput/verticalInput -> FixedUpdate()`
 * PlayerAgent learns to grab the powerup
   * Using `Ray Perception Sensor`